Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: The Proposed IGL Framework

-This section begins by defining the QoS requirements of the STAs and formulating the RTWT slot assignment problem to manage contention and interference.
-Subsequently, the problem is transformed into a graph modeling task, where optimizing the edge values in the graph corresponds to optimizing its coloring scheme, which further optimizes the slot assignment.
-Finally, we present the ScNeuGM framework that trains the NN generating the optimal graph, highlighting the challenges posed in large networks.
+In this section, we first introduce the problem formulation for contention and interference management.
+We then transform the problem into an interference graph-constructing task, where optimizing the edge weights corresponds to finding an optimal coloring scheme, which in turn determines the slot assignment.
+Finally, we present the IGL framework, which trains a neural network to generate the optimal graph structure while addressing the challenges posed by large-scale networks.